Μ-opioid receptor

 The μ-opioid receptors (MOR) are a class of opioid receptors with a high affinity for enkephalins and beta-endorphin, but a low affinity for dynorphins.
 They are also referred to as μ(mu)-opioid peptide (MOP) receptors.
-The prototypical μ-opioid receptor agonist is morphine, the primary psychoactive alkaloid in opium and for which the receptor was named, with mu being the Greek letter m.
+The prototypical μ-opioid receptor agonist is morphine, the primary psychoactive alkaloid in opium and for which the receptor was named, with mu being the first letter of Morpheus, the compound's namesake in the original Greek.
 It is an inhibitory G-protein coupled receptor that activates the Gi alpha subunit, inhibiting adenylate cyclase activity, lowering cAMP levels.

 Structure

-The structure of the μ-opioid receptor has been determined with the antagonist β-FNA, the agonist BU72, and in a complex with DAMGO and Gi protein.
+The structure of the inactive μ-opioid receptor has been determined with the antagonists β-FNA and alvimopan.
+Many structures of the active state are also available, with agonists including DAMGO, β-endorphin, fentanyl and morphine.
+The structure with the agonist BU72 has the highest resolution, but contains unexplained features that may be experimental artifacts.
+This large body of evidence has enabled structure-based design of a new class of opioids with functional selectivity.

 Splice variants

-Three variants of the μ-opioid receptor are well characterized, though RT-PCR has identified up to 10 total splice variants in humans.
+Three variants of the μ-opioid receptor are well characterized, though reverse transcription polymerase chain reaction has identified up to 10 total splice variants in humans.

 Location

 They can exist either presynaptically or postsynaptically depending upon cell types.

 The μ-opioid receptors exist mostly presynaptically in the periaqueductal gray region, and in the superficial dorsal horn of the spinal cord (specifically the substantia gelatinosa of Rolando).
 Other areas where they have been located include the external plexiform layer of the olfactory bulb, the nucleus accumbens, in several layers of the cerebral cortex, and in some of the nuclei of the amygdala, as well as the nucleus of the solitary tract.

 Some MORs are also found in the intestinal tract.
 Activation of these receptors inhibits peristaltic action which causes constipation, a major side effect of μ agonists.